NextCenturyCorporation/dig/README.md

 }
 ```

-The [dig] details view provides a complete description of a single search result,
+The [DIG] details view provides a complete description of a single search result,
 including all available fields of that result.
 Typically, this will be a full
 page view of a single result.
 The details view is similar to the *full* view
 of a listing described in the previous section--it is